viggeby/flowy-wp-paywall/plugins/flowy-paywall/readme.txt

 == Documentation ==

+= 1.4 =

+Fixed problem with SSO not working due to cross domain cookies with Media Connect.

+= 1.3 =

+Added IP-allow list to allow all users from an IP to bypass paywall

 = 1.2 =

 * Updated login logic to avoid redirect loop when using `?flowy_paywall_login` to force new login